Qiguo Xiangxi (Seven Kingdoms Chess)

 If a poor move is played, it may not be taken back (except if penalty is agreed by players beforehand--glass of beer, lose next turn, etc.).
 If anyone moves a piece incorrectly, he is penalised (either a lost move or a shot of liquor, exact penalties at discretion of players themselves).
 If a player attacks his own ally, then the entire army of that ally is lost and removed from the board.
 Whenever a player is placed in check, he may be penalised according to previously agreed upon penalty

-A player wins over another state by capturing that enemy's General.
+A player wins over another state by capturing its General.
 But even if the General is not taken, a player can win by capturing more than 10 other pieces of the opposing state.
 If an enemy has not yet lost 10 pieces and a player's own army loses more than 10, then that player's own army is lost and removed.

 At the end of the game, the player who has captured the most pieces is the winner of the game.
 First the winner takes a victory drink (a special drink that is not used for other purposes associated with this game), then the losers take a drink.